Lawn bowls at the 2022 Commonwealth Games – Men's singles

 Lawn bowls at the 2022 Commonwealth Games – Men's singles was held at the Victoria Park from August 2 to 6.
 A total of 18 athletes from 18 associations participated in the event.
+Australia's Aaron Wilson won the gold medal, defeating Gary Kelly from Northern Ireland in the final.
+Iain McLean of Scotland won the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.